 Are you ready?
-Here’s the scary part: you already are you.
+Here’s the scary part:

 “Teen Surf Goth is a book of fantasy built on internet dreams and nostalgia for what never existed: the fantasy of an eternal American youth, the wish that love can save us, the dream that who we were on mushrooms was the real self, the hope that we can practice for death.
 This book is a re-projection of the images projected on us every day.
 It’s also an affirmation that, as misguided as we are, we too deserve poetry. “